eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 At the very end of our test setup, we want to act on our service to set a track as favourite.
 But in order to do that we need to get hold of the acting user and the track to favourite.
-Given that we asked the test-builder to create if for us, we have no reference to those objects.
+Given that we asked the test-builder to create if for us, we have no reference to those objects around.

 This is where the _test-data name_ comes in.